View All Events +

 This is the largest collection ever assembled for a show in the United States.
 Known as Shona sculpture, these contemporary pieces can be as large as seven feet tall and are hand carved from stone, as hard as granite.
 ZimSculpt will feature exquisite sculptures of several dozen contemporary Zimbabwean artists displayed throughout the garden.

 Known as Shona sculpture, these contemporary pieces are carved from various types of serpentine and semi-precious stone, often weighing tons, and can be as large as seven feet tall.
-ZimSculpt is passionate about promoting the work of some of the finest Zimbabwean sculptors.
-Sculptors Passmore Mupindiko and Aron Kapembeza will demonstrate their artistry by carving statues live in the Pecan Grove, with using chisels, hammers, files and sandpaper to create these works, while guests watch and learn about this art and try to carve themselves.
-The artists often use stones that are more than a ton, and large-scale works can often take months to create.
+As part of the exhibit, guests are welcome to watch artists and sculptors Passmore Mupindiko and Aron Kapembeza demonstrate their artistry carving statues daily in The Marketplace, which is located in the Pecan Grove.

-Visitors may purchase all the sculptures on display in the garden, as well as the ones created by the onsite artists, from The Marketplace, located in Dallas Arboretum's Pecan Grove.
-The Marketplace will be open to guests seven days a week and on Wednesday evenings, selling hand-held to medium size sculpture.
-Commissioned pieces, complementing the style of each of the artists, can be ordered and made on site.
+Visitors may purchase any of the sculptures on display in the garden, as well as the pieces created by the onsite artists in The Marketplace.
+The Marketplace will be open to guests seven days a week, and on Wednesday evenings, selling hand-held to medium size sculptures.
+Commissioned pieces can be ordered and made onsite by the artists.

 We will also have a host of special events explaining the history of the art form, allowing guests to learn about the techniques and even attempt a bit of sculpting themselves, giving guests the opportunity to take a guided tour of the exhibit and more.

 Saturday, April 15, 1-1:30 p.m. & Sunday, April 16, 10 a.m.& 1 p.m., Rosine Hall